STARTING OUR JOURNEY

 Since the inception of our organization, we've engaged with tribal leaders via various grassroot campaigns aimed at restoring tradition, honoring cultural places of emergence, and earning community support for the construction of Red Road Project, which will serve as a sanctuary for people from all walks and ages.

-We've also made inroads with leading wellness institutions by establishing healing workshops at their facilities in the US and Mexico.
+We've also made inroads with leading wellness institutions by establishing wellness workshops at their facilities in the US and Mexico.
 We recognize the need for modern thinking to make room for the promise of ancient wisdom.

 The following stories detail our Journey from day one until today.